mikepsinn/think-bynumbers-jekyll/_posts/2013-06-25-why-think-by-numbers.md

       <strong>KNOWLEDGE</strong> &#8211; An immense level of knowledge over a wide range of issues (economics, history, science, etc.) is necessary to identify and properly execute optimal public policies.
 This could be evaluated through standardized testing of the candidates.
     </li>
     <li>
-      <strong>RECORD</strong> &#8211; The candidate&#8217;s record proves whether or not they <em>actually</em> support policies that better the general welfare of the citizenry.
+      <strong>RECORD</strong> &#8211; The candidate's record proves whether or not they <em>actually</em> support policies that better the general welfare of the citizenry.
 It also indicates whether or not the candidate possesses the integrity necessary to resist the influence of special interests.
 These are small but powerful groups who would impose their own selfish policies at the expense of the greater society.
     </li>
   </ul>

   <p>
     Unfortunately, I and most other voters have an informational vacuum between our ears with regard to this data for most candidates.
 Hence, our neocortices are unable to perform a rational calculation.
 This leaves the decision up to our stupid brain stems and emotional limbic systems.
-These portions of our brains can&#8217;t follow arguments of any complexity.
+These portions of our brains can't follow arguments of any complexity.
 They stuff themselves with slogans and advertisements.
 They eschew fact for myth.
 They operate on biases and stereotypes.
 They privilege feeling over thinking.
 The result is a political system of daunting irrationality.
   </p>

   <p>